X5464/cyber-sec-task-6/README.md

 These practices come directly from security recommendations.
 For example, Security.org advises against any password that “contains personal information” or common phrases ￼, and notes that longer, random combinations are far stronger ￼ ￼.

-7. Prepare the GitHub README.md

-Finally, you will write a README.md in Markdown that documents your process and findings.
-Create a new GitHub repository for this task and include:
-	•	A title and introduction explaining that this repo covers password strength testing (why and how you did it).
-	•	A List of Tools used (e.g. “PasswordMeter.com”, “Security.org Password Checker”), using bullet points.
-	•	A table of passwords tested and their ratings.
-For safety, show generic examples (don’t use actual secret passwords).
-For instance:

 Password Sample	Strength Result testpass1	Weak